 Read the full transcript from this video below:

 VMware CTO explains vSphere 5 licensing changes

 Jo Maitland: Hello.
-Welcome to Cloud Cover TV, our weekly show
+Welcome to Cloud Cover TV, our weekly show on all the

 juiciest news in the cloud computing market.
 I am Jo Maitland here in San

 Francisco and this week, the main news is VMware and its release of

 vSphere 5.
 The big change in this product has to do with the licensing and

 pricing.
 There's a lot of interesting features too, and I actually managed